fehlhabers/teashaped.dev/content/blog/escape-the-tutorial-loop/post.md

 While you're doing this, you of course do research along the way.
 Using AI for understanding these parts is a great addition to your toolbox.

+Let the next question at hand guide you!
+How do you create a deployment?
+Research and build it.
+How do you interact between two pods?
+Find out and build it!

+It continues like this and you keep your motivation up since you can piece by piece move forward and you don't feel overwhelmed in the same manner.

+#### 4. Keep building small pieces
+Just like when building anything, it's about building your software in small batches so you have control over what you're doing and you feel motivated since you can feel the progress.

+If keeping to the same example, you might want to continue on the Kubernetes road and start adding secrets, deploy a database or integrate with managed service from a cloud provider.